• Nordic/Scandinavian Recipes

 • Whisk salt, cornstarch and flour together in a medium bowl.
 Set aside.

 • Combine granulated sugar and eggs in a large bowl and whisk until fully combined and no lumps of sugar remain.
-Slowly whisk in cooled brown butter and vanilla extract.
+Slowly whisk in cooled butter and vanilla extract.
 Keep whisking until the mixture is emulsified and cohesive.

 • Add milk and water and whisk until fully combined.
 Add flour mixture and whisk until batter is smooth and no lumps remain.
 Rest batter for 30-45 minutes at room temperature.